 - Environment: Grows widespread on the dry fields and rocky slopes of Central and South Europe.

-- Description: Plant of the Compositae family, growing from 0.4 to 1.5 m high.
+- Description: This is a plant of the Compositae family, growing from 0.4 to 1.5 m high.
 Its stem is vertical and solid, green or violet-colored, from which big, tooth-edged leaves grow.

 - Parts of the plant used medicinally: Leaves and latex.